Rescuing 331 bileptons from the Landau pole: Extending the scalar sector

 It is possible to show that the only colourless irreducible representations of $SU(6)$ are $\mathbf{6}$ and $\mathbf{84}$.
 These contain exactly six Higgs $SU_L(2)$ doublets.
 When $N_H=6$ we have $\mu_{331}^{\mathrm{max}}\sim 5500$ GeV.

 5.mm

 There are other ways to extend the scalar sector.
 So far, we have considered one, two and many light Higgs $SU_L(2)$ doublets that are embedded into $SU_L(3)$ triplets.
 The triplets represent minimal configurations for the scalar sector.
-Maintaining the natural assumption that fermions transform either as the representation ${\bf 3}$ or ${\bf \bar 3}$ under $SU_L(3)$, gauge invariance also allows the possibility of scalar sextets (see e.g. \cite{Diaz:2003dk, Descotes-Genon:2017ptp}).
+Maintaining the natural assumption that fermions transform either as the representation ${\bf 3}$ or ${\bf \bar 3}$ under $SU_L(3)$, gauge invariance also allows the possibility of scalar sextets (see e.g. \cite{Diaz:2003dk, Descotes-Genon:2017ptp, Addazi:2022frt}).
 It has to be noted that, should we choose to evade this assumption, e.g. including octet leptons \cite{Dias:2004wk} or scalar leptoquarks assigned to the representation ${\bf 8}$ of $SU_L(3)$ \cite{Doff:2023bgy}, a wider choice of representations for the scalar sector would be available, and thus further ways to move the Landau pole.

 Let us now extend the scalar sector of the minimal 331 with a sextet $S$ of zero $X$-charge, which contributes to break spontaneously the 331 symmetry.
-Its presence allows the addition of a renormalizable\footnote{In some 331 model, neutrino gets a Majorana mass by means of radiative contribution induced by triplet scalar representation beside extra gauge bosons \cite{Singer:1980sw}.} Majorana neutrino mass term\,\cite{Foot:1992rh}
+Its presence allows the addition of a renormalizable \footnote{Let us remark that there are 331 models where neutrino gets a Majorana mass by means of radiative contribution induced by triplet scalar representation, beside extra gauge bosons \cite{Singer:1980sw}.} Majorana neutrino mass term\,\cite{Foot:1992rh}

 where $L_i$ ($i= 1,2,3$) are the left-handed lepton $SU_L(3)$-triplets.
 Since the sextet representation of $SU(3)$ decomposes into representations of the $SU(2)$ subgroup as $\mathbf{6} \rightarrow \mathbf{3} \oplus \mathbf{2} \oplus \mathbf{1}$, below $\mu_{331}$ we have one triplet and one iso-doublet and one scalar.
 In order to give a Majorana mass to neutrinos in the SM through the type II seesaw mechanism, one needs a $SU_L(2)$ scalar triplet to couple with lepton $SU_L(2)$ doublets.
 Following \cite{Doff:2023bgy} we assume $SU_L(2)$ doublet and triplet contained in the sextet $S$ to be light, while the singlet heavy.
-The $b_i$-coefficient of eq.(\ref{formuleg}) are modified as
+The $b_i$-coefficients of eq.(\ref{formuleg}) are modified as

 We remind that $N_H$ is the number of (light) $SU_L(2)$ Higgs doublets and $N_T$ is the number of (light) $SU_L(2)$ Higgs triplets.
 In this case we have $N_H=3$ and $N_T=1$ and therefore